T045T/TIS-100/README.md

 Having a special register that gets incremented every time we add an instruction to the program sure sounds a lot like it might solve our *programLength* problem!

 And without any extra hardware effort, to boot!

+## T21 Internals

+Having figured out a rough architecture, let's get more specific:

+What components does a T21 node have, and how do they work?

+Starting with the obvious, we have at least two parts:

+* The **Control Unit (CU)**
+  This manages the Program Counter, fetches and decodes instructions and takes care of jumps (with the exception of relative jumps, which need the EU / ALU to compute the jump target).
+  It also sets the EU's inputs to the correct values.
+* The **Execution Unit (EU)**
+  This does the actualy computation (so, addition and subtraction, in our case).

+You might have noticed the frankly careless use of "*the correct values*" up there.
+But seeing as we have Ports to deal with, that won't always be as easy as we'd like.
+So let's add another unit to the mix:

+* The **Port Management Unit (PMU)**

+  This can be fed a port address (including the two Pseudo-Ports), a READ/WRITE bit and - in case we're writing - some data (DIN).
+  There's also an ENABLE and a RDY wire - but since we decided above that the PMU was going to be *asynchronous*, there's **no** CLOCK input!

+  It will do what we tell it to and pull its RDY wire high when it's done.
+  Of course, it will also provide whatever data it has read on DOUT.

+  The rest of the T12 node should stall until the PMU has done its work.